SumoLogic/sumologic-documentation/docs/search/search-cheat-sheets/general-search-examples-cheatsheet.md

 ---
 id: general-search-examples-cheatsheet
+title: General Search Examples Cheat Sheet
 description: Find query examples in this search cheatsheet.
 ---

-# General Search Examples Cheat Sheet

 :::sumo Query Library
 For a collection of customer created search queries and their use cases, see the [Sumo Logic Community Query Library](https://community.sumologic.com/s/topic/0TOE0000000g86fOAA/Query-Library).